vuongducphuong/documentation/content/applications/sales/point_of_sale/receipts_invoices.rst

    :alt: order status change

 To use this feature, you have to enable QR codes on receipts by going to :menuselection:`Point of Sale --> Configuration --> Settings`.
-Then, select the POS in the :guilabel:`Point of Sale` field, scroll down to the :guilabel:`Bills & Receipts` section and enable :guilabel:`Use QR code on ticket`.
+Then, select the POS in the :guilabel:`Điểm bán hàng` field, scroll down to the :guilabel:`Bills & Receipts` section and enable :guilabel:`Use QR code on ticket`.